ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 1e80807 2019-09-16 Matthias Grob - test: Add uncovered equality checks with NAN and INFINITE a374f37 2019-09-16 Matthias Grob - Include helper_functions like all other library components
 ### Antipattern Category
+X
 ### Keyword
 infinite
 ### Note
+This commit does not change any performance-related features.
+Submodule dependency update.

 ## Commit #672
 ### Hash